You will be eligible to retire with 20 or more years of creditable service, regardless of age. “Creditable service” is:

 If you are age 55 or older at retirement and your regular plan would provide a greater benefit, the greater benefit will be paid.

-You must file your Application for Service Retirement (RS6037) with the Office of the State Comptroller 15 – 90 days before your date of retirement.
+You must apply for a service retirement with the Office of the State Comptroller 15 – 90 days before your date of retirement.